facebookarchive/KVOController/README.md

 }];
 ```

 While simple, the above example is complete.
 A clock view creates a KVO controller to observe the clock date property.
 A block callback is used to handle initial and change notification.
-Unobservation happens implicitely on controller deallocation.
+Unobservation happens implicitly on controller deallocation.

 ## Prerequisites